padraignix/padraignix.github.io/_posts/reverse-engineering/2020-05-19-nsec2020-dreamcast.md

 <img src="{{ '/assets/nsec2020/nsec2020-dc1-newprocess.PNG' | relative_url }}">
 </p>

-<p>Alright we can understand why our previous attempts were not working.
+<p>Alright we can see why our previous attempts were not working.
 Seems the decompilation wasn't exactly accurate and gave us bad advice!
-With our proper understand let's give "171270" a shot.
+With our proper understanding let's give "171270" a shot.
 That should satisfy all our parameters.</p>

 <p align="center">
 <img src="{{ '/assets/nsec2020/nsec2020-dc1-flag.gif' | relative_url }}">